Assurance-Studio/TouchChatUITests/apps/TouchChatUITests /Tests/ButtonActions/CreateButtonActions/REFACTORING_SUMMARY.md

 - **Improved readability** with clear test structure and naming
 - **Enhanced reliability** through centralized setup and error handling
 - **Consistent patterns** across all button action tests
+- **Reduced code duplication** through shared BaseTest functionality
+- **Improved wait handling** using WaitPage methods

+**All 12 ButtonActions test files have been successfully refactored and are ready for execution!** 🎉

 This refactoring serves as a template for future test improvements and establishes best practices for the entire test suite.